maximilianh/cellBrowser/README.md

 data for each individual dataset will be copied into subdirectories under this html directory, one directory per dataset.

+Instead of specifying "-o" all the time, you can also add a line like this to your ~/.bashrc to point to your html directory:

+    export CBOUT=/var/www

 # Using a real webserver

 The -p 8888 is optional.
 A more permanent alternative to the -p option is to